-Democratic and Republican con-

-The Socialist Workers party,

-running Farrell Dobbs for President, has taken those steps and

-will appear on the ballot in

-ventions

-Schooley, Manager of Safety, there's nothing to worry about.
-At a recent forum of + the American Civil Liberties Union he insisted that the dogs Extend Pickets are trained to bite only if their But recently one of the dogs Against Sears masters are attacked. was ordered to give chase to a man who had struck at it in passing and then run away.
-Instead of holding the man prisoner until the cop could arrest FRANK LOVELL
+Denver cops a menace to the public?
+According to John Schooley, Manager of Safety, there's nothing to worry about.
+At a recent forum of • the American Civil Liberties Extend Pickets are trained to bite only if their masters are attacked. was ordered to give chase to a man who had struck at it in passing and then run away.
+Instead of holding the man prisoner until the cop could arrest ment.

-ment.